Hamlabs/ArcticTracker-docs/docs/setup.rst

 The web-app has a menu line with 5 choices (in addition you can select and set up connections to trackers):

 * *Status* - show info on tracker
-* *Wifi* - configure Wifi access points, Wifi Soft AP and keys.
+* *Keys* - configure Wifi access points, Wifi Soft AP and keys for encryption/authentication.
 * *Aprs* - Configure callsign, radio frequency, APRS confg like symbol, path, etc..
 * *Digi/Igate* - Digipeater and igate setup.
-* *TrkLog* - Track logging setup.
-Automatic uploading of tracks to a Polaric Server instance.
+* *Misc* - Track logging setup (automatic uploading of tracks to a Polaric Server instance).
+OTA firmware upgrade.

 .. image:: img/webapp.2.png